 Solo exhibition, Indianapolis Museum of Art, Indiana

-Solo exhibition, George Ortman: early constructions new sculpture, Mitchell Algus Gallery, New York
+Solo exhibition, George Ortman: early constructions new sculpture, at Mitchell Algus Gallery, New York

 This chronology provides an overview of selected biographical information, major solo and group exhibitions held within the artist's own lifetime.